StefanEJonsson/osiris/README.md

 * Matrix Products
 * Convolution

-There is a special operator called the tensor product that takes two bilinear operations and produces a new bilinear operation.
+There is a special operator called the tensor product that takes two bilinear functions and produces a new bilinear function.
 I will not go in to too much detail here, but the following is good to know:

 * In this API it is denoted `&`
 * `val conv2d = myConvOp & myConvOp` constructs 2 dimensional convolution